Viewer Access Satellite Television: Regional news

 The Remote Central and Eastern commercial television channels carry minimal local news content due to the size of the licence area.
-Southern Cross Austereo came to an agreement with the Federal Government to provide the VAST Regional News service, a group of 14 channels broadcasting news bulletins and updates from over 40 regional television stations.
-The stations send their news programs to a playout centre in Canberra, ACT, operated by Southern Cross Austereo.
-A menu placeholder on virtual channel 4 directs viewers to the 401-414 virtual channel range.
+Southern Cross Media came to an agreement with the Federal Government to provide the VAST Regional News service, a group of 14 channels broadcasting news bulletins and updates from over 40 regional television stations.
+The stations send their news programs to a playout centre in Canberra, ACT, operated by Southern Cross Media.
+A menu placeholder on virtual channel 4 directs viewers to the 401–414 virtual channel range.

 Radio

 Most terrestrial analog and DAB radio channels from ABC and SBS are provided as audio-only DVB channels.
 A number of niche radio channels such as Faith FM, Niche Radio Network, Radio TAB, Aussie Flashbacks, 2RPH, Vintage FM and Vision Radio Network are also provided, as well as community radio channels from regional Western Australia, Northern Territory, Queensland and South Australia are also provided, such as Yolngu Radio, CAAMA Radio, Gumala Radio, Radio Larrakia, 2CUZ FM, RadioNGM, PAKAM Radio, PAW Radio, Radio 5NPY, QRAM Central Radio, TEABBA Radio, TSIMA Radio and Waringarri Radio 6WR.

 A number of community radio channels from Community Broadcasting Association of Australia such as CRN, NIRS, RPH, the BBC World Service and Hope Christian radio are also provided.